Canon 1Ds Mark III vs SX740

 Review summary: Canon 1Ds Mark III vs SX740

 So how do things add up?
 Which of the two cameras – the Canon 1Ds Mark III or the Canon SX740 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1Ds Mark III: